Azure/azure-sdk-for-python/sdk/programmableconnectivity/azure-programmableconnectivity/README.md

-# Azure Programmableconnectivity client library for Python
+# Azure Programmable Connectivity client library for Python
 Azure Programmable Connectivity (APC) is a cloud service that simplifies access to programmable networks across various operators and regions.
 With APC, developers can seamlessly integrate network API services from multiple mobile operators into their applications, ensuring a consistent Azure experience despite underlying network changes.

 ## Getting started

+### Prequisites

+- Python 3.8 or later is required to use this package.
+- You need an [Azure subscription][azure_sub] to use this package.
+- An existing Azure Programmableconnectivity instance.
+Follow this [doc](https://learn.microsoft.com/en-us/azure/programmable-connectivity/azure-programmable-connectivity-create-gateway) for instructions.

-### Installating the package
+### Installing the package

 ```bash
 python -m pip install azure-programmableconnectivity
 ```

-#### Prequisites

-- Python 3.8 or later is required to use this package.
-- You need an [Azure subscription][azure_sub] to use this package.
-- An existing Azure Programmableconnectivity instance.
 #### Create with an Azure Active Directory Credential
 To use an [Azure Active Directory (AAD) token credential][authenticate_with_token], provide an instance of the desired credential type obtained from the